HiTZEimfan/Decompiled-Roblox-Games/README.md

 A stash for Decompiled Roblox games for **educational** and **research** purposes.
 This project helps developers analyze, understand, and learn from existing games while strictly adhering to Roblox's Terms of Service (TOS).

-## Features
+## What to expect
-- Decompile Roblox `.rbxl` and `.rbxlx` files
+- Decompiled Roblox `.rbxl` and `.rbxlx` files
-- Extract scripts, assets, models, localscripts, and modules
+- Have access to assets, models, localscripts, and modules
 - **Decompiled games cannot be played (playtesting)**.
 They are intended for script developers or those needing assets for analysis purposes only

 ### Decompilation by ORACLE